DragoonAethis/libstreaming/README.md

 ## What it does

-**libstreaming** is an API that allows you, with only a few lines of code, to stream the camera and/or microphone of an android powered device using RTP over UDP.
+**libstreaming** is an API that allows you, with only a few lines of code, to stream the camera and/or microphone of an Android device using RTP over UDP.

-* Android 4.0 or more recent is required.
+* Android 5.0 or newer is required.
-* Supported encoders include H.264, H.263, AAC and AMR.
+* H.264 is supported for video encoding, AAC for audio.

 The first step you will need to achieve to start a streaming session to some peer is called 'signaling'.
-During this step you will contact the receiver and send a description of the incomming streams.
+During this step you will contact the receiver and send a description of the incoming streams.
 You have three ways to do that with libstreaming.

 * With the RTSP client: if you want to stream to a Wowza Media Server, it's the way to go.
 [The example 3](https://github.com/fyhertz/libstreaming-examples#example-3) illustrates that use case.
 * With the RTSP server: in that case the phone will act as a RTSP server and wait for a RTSP client to request a stream.
 This use case is illustated in [the example 1](https://github.com/fyhertz/libstreaming-examples#example-1).
 * Or you use libstreaming without using the RTSP protocol at all, and signal the session using SDP over a protocol you like.
 [The example 2](https://github.com/fyhertz/libstreaming-examples#example-2) illustrates that use case.

-The full javadoc documentation of the API is available here: http://guigui.us/libstreaming/doc
+There used to be a Javadoc link here, but it's outdated like hell, so eh.

 ## How does it work?
 You should really read this, it's important!